alsprogrammer/javacheatsheet/README.md

     </build>

 After that, we can package our system and, if there are no errors, we would get a single *.jar* file in the *target* directory that would be named as it is set in *-DartifactId* option.

+### Why bring the unneccessary files with you?

+Defenitely you do not want to put the executables into the versioning system (for a lot of good reasons), so let's put a *.gitignore* file into the *target* directory.

+It will let you exclude the whole directory from your repository.